magicxiaobo/pinterest/README.md

 	$rails generate controller pages home
 	In your browser, go to the URL: localhost:3000/pages/home and see the new blank homepage you just created

+7. Creating more pages
+	Most likely, you're going to need more pages.You'll have to add a new view and set a route for it.
+	(1).
+Add a new action in your controller def about
+		end